supabase-community/supabase-kt-plugins/ComposeAuth/README.md

 2. Create OAuth credentials for a Web application, iOS version
 3. Put in Client ID of Web OAuth, Apple OAuth in your Supabase Auth Settings for Google in the Dashboard
 4. Set up XCode 26
    Add Client ID and Reversed Client ID (Retrieved from iOS OAuth details on Google Console).
-Your `Info.plist` will looke like this:
+Your `Info.plist` will look like this:
 ```swift
 <dict>
 	<key>CFBundleIdentifier</key>